Indian rock: Documentary on Indian rock

 In 2004, filmmaker qaushiq mukherji, popular as Q, directed a rockumentary named 'le pocha'.
 In 2008, music journalist Abhimanyu Kukreja directed Rockumentary - Becoming of Indian rock that was produced by NewsX and had a national TV release.
 The documentary is arguably the first of its kind on Indian rock that showcases the evolution of rock music in India starting from the 1960s.
 The documentary features popular and classic Indian bands like The Great Bear, High, The Great Society, Shiva, Indus Creed, Millennium and Parikrama.
 The documentary is available for free viewing on YouTube.

 Leaving Home – the Life & Music of Indian Ocean (2010) directed by Jaideep Varma was about fusion rock band, Indian Ocean.
 Thus it became the first band ever in India to be subject of a documentary.
 At the 58th National Film Awards, the documentary went on to win the Award for Best Arts/Cultural Film.

+In 2014, documentary filmmaker Raghav B directed a documentary on The Big Bangalore Metal Project - contributing to the Indian Metal Music Scene features popular Indian Metal Bands like Kryptos (band), Dying Embrace, BevarSea, Eccentric Pendulum, Inner Sanctum, Shepherd.
+The documentary was to show the Metal culture and the evolution of its music in Bangalore.
+The documentary is on YouTube.